 Yes, even though your Shih Tzu produces very little dander, you can still have an allergic reaction to the small amount in their hair, saliva, and urine, and there are steps you can take to help eliminate any problems.

-You can also help to reduce the dander in your home by bathing your dog every few weeks.
-The water will wash away dander that gets trapped in the hair or clings to the skin.
-However, you will need to be careful not to dry out your dog’s skin with too many baths.
+You can also reduce the dander in your home by bathing your dog every few weeks.
+The water will wash away dander trapped in the hair or clinging to the skin.
+However, you must be careful not to dry out your dog’s skin with too many baths.
 One every 6 to 8 weeks (about 2 months) should be sufficient.

 3. Dander Remover

 To help reduce the number of baths you need to give, you can use a commercial dander remover like Allerpet Dog Allergy Relief.
 You usually spray or rub this non-toxic product into the fur and use a hand mitt or cloth to wipe it off along with the dander.
-Many of these products also help to condition the skin to slow the creation of new dander.
+It can also condition the skin to disrupt the creation of new dander.

 6. Seal Off Certain Rooms

-You can also try to seal off certain rooms, so your dog does not visit them.
-Closing doors is the best way to prevent the spread of dander in these areas and should be enough to get a good night’s sleep unless your puppy demand to come into the room.
-You will also need to make sure you don’t contaminate your space with dirty clothes or towels that may spread dander and cause you to react negatively.
+You can also try to seal off certain rooms so your dog does not visit them.
+Closing the doors is the best way to prevent the spread of dander in those areas and should be enough to get a good night’s sleep unless your puppy demands to come into the room.
+You must also ensure you don’t contaminate your space with dirty clothes or towels that can spread dander and cause you to react negatively.

 Shih Tzus & Allergies: Summary

-We hope you have enjoyed reading and learned some new ways to control your allergies and feel better about being around these fun little dogs.
+We hope you have enjoyed learning new ways to control your allergies and feel better about being around these fun little dogs.
 If we have convinced you to get one for your home, please share our answer to if Shih Tzus are hypoallergenic on Facebook and Twitter.